qbradq/sharduo/README.md

 ### Required Features and Tasks ###
 * Remove range checking from packet handlers and let the event handlers do it
-* Start the player with reasonable stats
 * Starter pack functionality
 * Mining starter pack

 ### Nice to Haves ###
-* Teleport locations and GUMP
 * Feedback GUMP
 * Help GUMP
 * Bank gold support